ibm-cloud-docs/openwhisk/pkg_translator.md

 6. Click **Install**.

-7. Once the package has been installed you are redirected to the actions page and can search for your new package, which is named `language-translator-v3`.
+7. After the package has been installed you are redirected to the actions page and can search for your new package, which is named `language-translator-v3`.

 8. To use the actions in the `language-translator-v3` package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps [5 and 6 in the CLI instructions](#languagetranslator_cli).
-  * To bind service credentials to individual actions, complete the following steps in the UI.
+  * To bind service credentials to individual actions, complete the following steps in the console.

   You must complete the following steps for each action that you want to use.
   {: note}